 Stash a familiar object in a bag and have your child identify it only by feel.
 Use a bag that is soft enough so she can try to identify it by feeling it through the bag and then, if it’s not identifiable that way, she can put her hand into the bag to actually touch it.

 Build a fort in your living room!
 Push back the furniture to make space and to add supports; bring in dining room chairs if you need them; grab clothespins, chip clips, ropes, sheets, etc. (more details in link).
 Add some pillows to make it cozy.
 If you would like some isnpriation check out Pretty Providence's blog post on How To Build Blanket Fort Tips & Tricks.

 Turn your fort into a campsite by swapping out the pillows for sleeping bags and adding in a camping light or flashlights.
-Turn out the overhead lights and teach your child how to make animal shadows with fingers and flashlight beam.
+Turn out the overhead lights and teach your child with sensory processing difficulties how to make animal shadows with fingers and flashlight beam.
 Don’t forget the s’mores!
 (You can toast the marshmallows on top of the stove or melt them in the microwave; if they’re not hot enough to melt the chocolate a little, the microwave can do that as well.

 Alternatively, if you have a backyard and good weather — plus an actual tent — you can camp out for real!

 Hope you enjoyed this post about reasoning games for children with sensory processing difficulties!
 I hope you can put some of these activites to good use!

 Feel free to share or quote from this blog (with attribution, please, and if possible, a link), and to repost on social media.

 All the best,